 There is a lot of hate and several other very harmful behaviors which can result in deaths and suicides same as cars.

-Even worse, as we have recently heard, the negative content is actually encouraged by the data collectors because nothing increases engagement more than negative news or comments.
+Even worse, we have recently heard that negative content is actually encouraged by the data collectors because nothing increases engagement more than negative news or comments.

 And yet, I cannot imagine how you can stand strong and independent on your own two feet without embracing Social Media.

-Honestly, I cannot see that I would be traveling from A to B using horse carriages, and as sad as it might sound the same goes for Social Media.
+Honestly, I cannot imagine that I would be traveling from A to B using horse carriages, and as sad as it might sound the same goes for Social Media.